 |Total of 35,000 Euros available for UK applicants for MSc and SSP|

-Partial MSc scholarship available for applicant(s) from Alsace, or holding a degree from an Alsatian university.
+One full MSc scholarship available for applicant(s) from Alsace, or who have studied in Alsace.
 No further application needed for this category.
 Applicants should just indicate Alsatian University Graduate on ISU application.